micmejia/bible-dump/NKJV/Numbers/Num 11.md

 Now _when_ the people complained, it displeased the Lord; for the Lord heard _it,_ and His anger was aroused.
 So the fire of the Lord burned among them, and consumed _some_ in the outskirts of the camp.

 ###### 2
-Then the people cried out to Moses, and when Moses prayed to the Lord, the fire was [^a]quenched.
+Then the people cried out to Moses, and when Moses prayed to the Lord, the fire was quenched.

 ###### 3
-So he called the name of the place [^b]Taberah, because the fire of the Lord had burned among them.
+So he called the name of the place Taberah, because the fire of the Lord had burned among them.

 ###### 4
-Now the mixed multitude who were among them [^c]yielded to intense craving; so the children of Israel also wept again and said: "Who will give us meat to eat?
+Now the mixed multitude who were among them yielded to intense craving; so the children of Israel also wept again and said: "Who will give us meat to eat?

 ###### 5
 We remember the fish which we ate freely in Egypt, the cucumbers, the melons, the leeks, the onions, and the garlic;